GavinHaLab/WDL-Pipelines/ichorCNA/README.md

 - `read_counter`
 - `run_ichorCNA`

-The wdl calls a `scattter` and calls both tasks for each sample in `batchSamples`.
+The wdl calls a `scatter` and calls both tasks for each sample in `batchSamples`.

 The workflow outputs 8 files:
 - `~{sampleName}.bin~{binSize}.wig`